jstolc/hello-world/README.md

 ### Build

 Maven was used to build the servlet.
 Please note that the task is optional as the repository contains `hello.war` servlet already.
-If you wish to proceed with build anyway, you can find the steps described bellow:
+If you wish to proceed with build anyway, you can find the steps described below:

   * Obtain software required
 ```